suchyta1/Valarauko/README.md

 I haven't supplied a script to generate jobs for `BuildPos.py`, because you likely don't need to do this very often, and at any rate, it's not very complex.
 You'll want an `mpirun` (or `srun`, or whatever) something like below.
-I use `mpi` because for `--sampling sphere`, generating points over the whole sphere can be a lot of points / use a lot of memory, so one iterates, and uses multiple machines/cores.
+I use `mpi` because for `--density` sampling, generating points over the whole sphere can be a lot of points / use a lot of memory, so one iterates, and uses multiple machines/cores.
 I could add code to only generate within the RA/DEC boundaries the tiles actually occupy, to make this more efficient, but I haven't done that yet.
 At the moment, tiles which wrap around zero will confuse the code.
 I'll come up with a fix for this.